You’ll often hear brand and marketing experts saying, “If you want to be successful online, you have to create lots of content for your subscribers.”

 Your prospects are dying to hear your answer to this question.
 Why not write an email and tell them?
 Make sure to pitch your course at the end.
 This type of email is often a big seller.

-Just when I think people are sick of list posts, I give one a shot, and it almost always gets a ton of engagement.
+Just when we think people are sick of list posts, we give one a shot, and it almost always gets a ton of engagement.

 Moses climbed Mount Sinai and obtained a list of principles, or commandments, for his group to follow.
 You can teach your own commandments, and don’t even need to do the grueling hike.